-Over the past decade, The Department of Dermatology at the University of Colorado Denver has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
+Over the past decade, The Department of Dermatology at the University of Colorado School of Medicine has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
 The CU Health Sciences Center on the Anschutz Medical Campus (AMC) is located in Aurora, just east of Denver.
 There, state-of-the-art facilities for clinical care, education and research provide an integrated and collaborative environment for the professional Schools of Medicine, Public Health, Pharmacy, Dentistry, and Nursing.
 This campus is also home to the University of Colorado Hospital and the Children's Hospital of Colorado (formerly The Children's Hospital).
 A new Department of Veterans Affairs Hospital is under construction.